BMW i3: Additional mobility

-Range extender option
+Range extender option (i3 REx)

 An optional petrol/gasoline range extender engine is marketed as REx and is powered by the same Kymco-built 647 cc inline two-cylinder engine used in the BMW C650 GT maxi-scooter.
 The system is intended as an emergency backup to extend range to the next recharging location, and not for long-distance travel.
 The 647 cc engine as fitted in the i3 REx is derated compared to the engine of the same displacement in the C650 GT; the REx engine develops 25 kW and 55 Nm at 4,300 RPM, achieving compliance with Euro-6 emissions standards compared to the 44 kW (at 7,500 RPM) and 66 Nm (at 6,000 RPM) for the engine in the C650 GT, which complies with the less restrictive Euro-4 emissions.

 The REx engine operates when battery capacity drops to a pre-specified level, generating electricity to extend the range.
 Vehicles equipped with the REx have an additional fuel filler door on the right front fender, allowing drivers to fill the 9 L tank.
 However, model year 2014–16 i3 REx vehicles in the U.S. are limited to a fuel capacity of 7.2 L electronically, in accordance with the car's classification as a range-extended battery-electric vehicle; with the full capacity, the gasoline-extended range would exceed the all-electric range, which would classify the car as a plug-in hybrid instead.
 The European model REx has an extended range of approximately 200 mi.
 In the United States with the limited tank, under EPA five-cycle testing, the i3 REx has a total range of 150 mi, of which approximately half [72 mi] is all-electric.
 The restrictions applied to the US configuration of the i3 that do not apply to other territories prompted a class-action lawsuit in 2016.